robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ~~~

 # Automating document production
 The commands necessary to produce the document in a specific formats or styles can be defined in a simple `Makefile`.
-An example `Makefile` is included in the source code of this preprint.
+An example `Makefile` is included in the source code of this preprint/ .
 The desired output file format can be chosen when calling `make`.
 E.g. `make outfile.pdf` produces this preprint in PDF format.Calling `make` without any option creates all listed document types.

 ## Cross-platform compatibility
 The `make` process was tested on Windows 10 and Linux 64 bit.
-All documents -- DOCX, LATEX, PDF, EPUB and HTML -- were generated successfully, which demonstrates the cross-platform compatibility of the workflow.
+All documents -- DOCX, ODT, LATEX, PDF, EPUB and HTML -- were generated successfully, which demonstrates the cross-platform compatibility of the workflow.

 # Conclusions
 Authoring scientific manuscripts in markdown (MD) format is straight-forward, and manual formatting  is reduced to a minimum.
 The simple syntax of MD facilitates the document editing and collaborative writing.
 The rapid conversion of MD to multiple formats such as DOCX, LATEX, PDF, EPUB and HTML can be done easily using Pandoc, and templates enable the automated generation of documents according to specific journal styles.
 Altogether, the MD format supports the agile writing and fast production of scientific literature.
 The associated time and cost reduction especially favours community-driven publication strategies.